-This course provides students with a foundation regarding the basic principles of molecular biology.
+This course will provides students with the foundations regarding the basic principles of molecular biology.
 Topics covered will include basic molecular genetic mechanisms, internal organization and regulation of the cell, and cell function within tissues and organisms.

 BIOS 515 - Scientific Communication